MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-map-da.md

 author: shortpatti
 ---

-# Always On VPN and DirectAccess Features Comparison
+# Feature Comparison of Always On VPN and DirectAccess

 >Applies To: Windows Server \(Semi-Annual Channel\), Windows Server 2016, Windows 10